1. Does the piece have a title? What does the title suggest about the language?

 10. Does the language use representation?
 Are these symbols central to the idea of the poem?

-11. Does the language play with the reader’s expectations or sense of reality?
+11. Does the language play with the reader’s expectations and sense of reality?
 Are these points of irony and paradox central to the idea of the poem?

-12. Does the language have an overall structure or pattern?
-What keywords or phrases echo in the language?
+12. Does the language have an overall pattern?
+What key words or phrases echo in the language?
 Is the language structured into parts (stanzas)?
-Does the language employ a traditional form?
-Is the reader’s apprehension of the experience enhanced by the poetic structure?
+Is complexity of the experience made less complex by any structural devices?

 13. Overall, what is artful about the language?
 In what imaginative, intellectual, sensual or emotional way(s) does the language represent the complexity of human experience?